What happens after the AAA repair?

 In the hospital after AAA open repair

-After the procedure, you may be taken to the recovery room or the intensive care unit (ICU) to be closely watched.
+After the procedure, a member of the surgical team will take you to the recovery room or the intensive care unit (ICU) to be closely watched.
 You will be connected to monitors that will display your heart activity, blood pressure, breathing rate, and your oxygen level.

 You may have a tube in your throat to help you breathe until you can breathe on your own.
-As you continue to wake up from the anesthesia and start to breathe on your own, the breathing machine will be adjusted to allow you to take over more of the breathing.
-When you are awake enough to breathe completely on your own and you are able to cough, the breathing tube will be removed.
+As you continue to wake up from the anesthesia and start to breathe on your own, a healthcare provider will adjust the breathing machine to allow you to take over more of the breathing.
+When you are awake enough to breathe completely on your own and you are able to cough, the healthcare provider will remove the breathing tube.

-You may be on IV medications to help your blood pressure and your heart, and to control any problems with bleeding.
-As your condition stabilizes, these medications will be gradually decreased and discontinued as your condition allows.
+You may be on IV medicines to help your blood pressure and your heart, and to control any problems with bleeding.
+As your condition stabilizes, your doctor will gradually decrease then discontinue these medicines as your condition allows.

-Once the breathing tube has been removed and your condition has stabilized, you may start liquids to drink.
+Once your provider removes the breathing tube and your condition has stabilizes, you may start liquids to drink.
 Your diet will move gradually to more solid foods as you are able to handle them.

 If you have a drainage tube in your stomach, you will not be able to drink or eat until the tube is removed.
-The drainage tube will be removed when your intestines work again.
+Your provider will remove the drainage tube when your intestines work again.
 This is usually a few days after the procedure.

 When your doctor decides that you are ready, you will be moved from the ICU to a postsurgical nursing unit.
 Your recovery will continue here.
 Your activity will be gradually increased as you get out of bed and walk around for longer periods.